Candidate Physical Ability Test (CPAT)

 Program Coordinator Christopher Corbin at firstname.lastname@example.org

-The 2014 Application Period is now open.
+The 2014 Application Period has closed.

 The State of Vermont no longer administers a written examination as part of the entry level fire